jjanus12/oad_hol/lab01.md

 ## **STEP 1:** Architecture

-You will deploy the architecture below in the following exercises:
+Please continue to the next exercise as you will create the following architecture step-by-step:

 ![](images/lab01/img1001.png)